-Winter tires are marked with the Association (RMA) and the Rubber Manufacturers Association (RMA) and the Rubber Association of Canada (RAC) regarding the tire traction on snow.
+Winter tires are marked with the A snowflake symbol and fulfill the requirements of the Rubber Manufacturers Association (RMA) and the Rubber Association of Canada (RAC) regarding the tire traction on snow.

 Information on definitions (tires and loading)

 Tire structure and characteristics: describes the number of layers or the number of rubbercoated layers in the tire tread and the tire wall.
 These are made of steel, nylon, polyester and other materials.